-13.2 The Client shall remember the password and shall not write it down in his/her notebook, sticky note or anywhere else, shall not enter it in his/her mobile phone, email or other electronic means of communication, and shall not reveal or otherwise transfer it to third persons;
+13.2.
+The Client shall remember the password and shall not write it down in their notebook, sticky note or anywhere else, shall not enter it in their mobile phone, email or other electronic means of communication, and shall not reveal or otherwise transfer it to third persons;

 14. Email used for additional login confirmation shall be used only by the Client.

-18. If the Client losses the mobile phone used for login confirmation, s/he shall immediately block his/her SIM card.
+18. If the Client losses the mobile phone used for login confirmation, s/he shall immediately block their SIM card.

 20. The Client shall log in to the account safely: in order to log in to the Account, the Client shall open a new browser window and enter the address https://www.paysera.* (the list of valid domains can be found here).
 The Client shall always make sure that the internet address is www.paysera.* and the certificate used on the page is issued by Paysera.
 If any other domain is used or the HTTPS protocol is not used, it is highly probable that the website is not real and logins to such website are forbidden.

-21. After completing his/her actions on the Account, the Client shall log out from the System and shall not leave the Account accessible to third persons.
+21. After completing their actions on the Account, the Client shall log out from the System and shall not leave the Account accessible to third persons.

 22. It is not recommended to log in to the Account via public computers or devices of other persons.